-The news in September 2017 was so disturbing.
-Reports on the Irma hurricane rushing through Cuba glued me to the TV screen for hours.
+The news in September 2017 was so disturbing because not only that it was hurricane season in Cuba but a storm called Irma rushed through the island.
+Reports of the damage glued me to the TV screens for hours.
 The monster storm was tearing off roofs, wrecking the power grid, and damaging crops for a couple of days on the island, leaving Cuba in need of assistance.

-It reminded me that I have actually traveled to Cuba during the hurricane season, even though I was lucky enough not to witness anything close to Irma.
-Nowadays the story is even funny, having in mind that it ended well.
-This is my homage to Cuba after Irma, sharing few more photos of wonderful sites around the country, and hoping that life on the island will go back to normal soon!
+It reminded me that I also traveled during the hurricane season in Cuba, even though I was lucky enough not to witness anything close to Irma.
+Nowadays the story even seems funny, having in mind that it ended well.
+So, this is my homage to Cuba after Irma, sharing a few more photos of wonderful sites around the country.

-And here’s the story.
+And here is the story.

 Excuse me?!
-The hurricane, really?
-Coming from Central Europe, the only hurricane I have seen was the one in Hollywood movies!
-And it’s always devastating there, the worst it can get.
-Come again, the real hurricane?!
+The hurricane, the real one?
+Coming from central Europe, the only hurricane I have seen thus far was the one in Hollywood movies.
+And it always seems devastating, the worst it can get.

-It was one of those US news channels that you think the world will end right then and there, after seeing their reports.
-And I didn’t have any alternatives, didn’t understand Spanish!
-So, I was glued to the screen for most part of the night.
-Reports said the name of the hurricane was Ernesto, it did a lot of damage to Dominican Republic and it now came to Cuba.
-There was a footage on crushed houses, ripped out trees… “Will the Katrina disaster happen again, the one that took more than 1,200 lives…”
+It was one of those US news channels that you think the world will end right then and there after seeing their reports.
+And I didn’t have any alternatives, didn’t understand Spanish.
+So, I was glued to the screen for the most part of the night and couldn’t believe I was hearing about hurricane season in Cuba.

 “Call the embassy”